Spiritual

 Doctors in the Stroke Lab.

-Recognized representatives of local religious groups and congregations provide spiritual care to patients of Southeast Health and their significant others through participation in the Spiritual Care Clergy Volunteer Program.
-This program is open to ministers and laypersons of any religious heritages or traditions called to provide culturally appropriate spiritual care in the hospital setting.
+Recognized leaders and members of local religious communities support patients and families through the Spiritual Care Clergy Volunteer Program.
+The program welcomes ministers and laypersons from all faith traditions who are called to provide culturally respectful spiritual support in a hospital setting.

 Male nurse with male patient in hospital gown.